 WHAT ARE YOU PAYING FOR?

-- 24/7 support from the local coordinator and the Adventure Volunteer team
+- 24/7 support from the local and international Adventure Volunteer team.

 - Monitoring and evaluation of the program